ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 --------------------

-Variables in Pine are declared with the help of the special symbol ``=`` and optional ``var`` keyword in one the following ways:
+Variables in Pine are declared with the help of the special symbol ``=`` and optional ``var`` keyword in one of the following ways:

 .. code-block:: text